-Research into primate personality and social relationships
+Research on primate personality and social relationships

 About Primate Personality Net